 About City Budget Watch

-Social Planning Toronto's City Budget Watch is back for the 2018 City of Toronto budget process!
-We'll be bringing you up-to-date reports and analysis on each step of the City budget process from launch date on Thursday, November 30 to final votes at City Council on February 12 & 13.
-We'll let you know how you can learn more, get involved and have your say on the 2018 budget.
+Social Planning Toronto's City Budget Watch is back for the 2019 City of Toronto budget process!
+We'll be bringing you up-to-date reports and analysis on each step of the City budget process from launch date on Monday, January 28, to final votes at City Council on March 7.
+We'll let you know how you can learn more, get involved, and have your say on the 2019 budget.

 The City Budget Watch Blog is authored by Beth Wilson.
 Beth is our lead on policy and research at Social Planning Toronto, starting at our organization in 2002.
 She has a Master of Social Work (MSW), Policy, Organization and Community.